Associate Professor Humanities & Media Studies email@example.com (718) 636-3790 p Brooklyn Campus, DeKalb Hall 3

 Ph.D.
 Ethnic Studies, University of California, Berkeley.

-Minh-Ha T. Pham (Associate Professor) is an interdisciplinary scholar whose research examines how relations of race, gender, and capitalism shape and are reshaped by social media practices and platforms.
-Her writings on the subject appear in a wide range of scholarly and mainstream publications including Social Text, American Quarterly, Jacobin, and The Atlantic.
-She is also the author of Asians Wear Clothes on the Internet: Race, Gender, and the Work of Personal Style Blogging (Duke University Press 2015) which considers how social media has enabled new and old racially gendered forms of fashion labor.
+Minh-Ha T. Pham is an Associate Professor in the Graduate Program in Media Studies at Pratt Institute in Brooklyn, New York.
+Her research examines fashion labor and power in the contexts of global and digital capitalism.
+Her writings on the subject appear in a wide range of scholarly and mainstream publications including the The Nation, New York Times, Social Text, American Quarterly, Jacobin, and The Atlantic.
+She is also the author of Asians Wear Clothes on the Internet: Race, Gender, and the Work of Personal Style Blogging (Duke University Press 2015), a book that situates style blogging within the larger story of Asian feminized global fashion work.